blog

 For instance, the projected extra income from additional investments into marketing and advertising should outweigh the increased cost.
 Ideally, you should reference past instances for what kind of growth you can expect.

 Many companies overspend on ad campaigns.
-Make sure that you avoid this by keeping an eye on your profit margins to avoid excessive marketing efforts if they don’t raise sales adequately.
-ECommerce startup cash flow may be more challenging to forecast because there’s limited to no previous data to draw from.
+Make sure that you avoid this by keeping an eye on your profit margins to avoid excessive marketing efforts if they don’t raise sales adequately. eCommerce startup cash flow may be more challenging to forecast because there’s limited to no previous data to draw from.

 Overall, there are five main components of any cash flow forecast.
 These are: